Oliver-Tautz/Critic-VAE/README.md

 Leverages the critic-model: [Critic](https://github.com/ndrwmlnk/critic-guided-segmentation-of-rewarding-objects-in-first-person-views)

 Train a critic CNN and a VAE on crafter images.

+More detailed info can be found in my [Project report](Critic_guided_VAE_for_Crafter.pdf).

 # Installation and Usage